AutoMeter Battery Extender

 by Hib Halverson

-If your V is not a daily driver, it may spend long periods parked or stored.
-If that’s the case, it’s possible you’ve had a dead battery.
+You may own Cadillac Vs which are parked or stored for long periods.
+If you do, it’s possible you’ve had a dead battery.
 Even the best battery, when not connected to anything, slowly discharges because of the chemical processes at work inside it.
-Once hooked to your car’s electrical system and when the alternator is not charging, besides that tiny, self-discharge rate, a battery has a small, constant load on it from things like: the memories in the car’s various computers, clock, anti-theft devices and, if you open the doors while the car sits, interior lighting.
+Once hooked to your car’s electrical system, besides that tiny, self-discharge rate, when car is locked and the electrical system is in “full sleep” mode, a battery has a small, constant load on it from things like: keyless entry receiver, clock and anti-theft devices.
+Even with the doors closed and locked, there are still those small electrical loads.

-If a period of non-operation is several weeks, it is possible the battery may discharge to the point of a no-start condition.
+If such a period of non-operation is several weeks, it is possible the battery may discharge to the point of a no-start condition.
 Then, you either charge the battery or jump-start the car.
-These full-discharge-then-recharge or “deep cycles” reduce battery life.
+These full-discharge-then-recharge or deep” cycles reduce battery life.
 The durability of typical automotive batteries is significantly reduced if they’re subjected to deep cycles on a regular basis.
-Even premium batteries, such as the Odyssey Extreme and Performance series batteries, which are more tolerant of deep cycles, cannot be subjected to frequent, regular deep discharge/recharge cycles with out eventually having their performance degrade.
+Even premium batteries, such as the Odyssey Extreme and Performance series units used by the V-net in our product test vehicles, both of which are more tolerant of deep cycles, cannot be subjected to frequent, regular deep discharge/recharge cycles without eventually having their performance degrade.

-One advantage of the BEX-5000 over the older Model 9201 Battery Extender is that the new unit has three modes of operation: charging, maintenance and desulfation.
-The first two modes are pretty much standard faire for any smart charger and were available from the old 9201s.
-What’s new is the desulfation mode.
+One advantage of the BEX units over the first gen Battery Extenders is the new design’s three modes of operation: “charging”, “maintenance” and “desulfation”.
+The first two modes are standard for any smart charger and were available from the old 9201s.
+What’s new is the “desulfation” mode.
 Lead-acid storage batteries can have a problem called “sulfation” where lead-sulfate crystals develop on the plates.
-When a battery becomes “sulfated” it’s ability to hold a charge is degraded.
+When a battery becomes “sulfated,” it’s ability to hold a charge is degraded.
 Mild cases of sulfation can be mitigated by “pulsing” the charge voltage and current which can “knock” the sulfation off the plates.
-If the BEX-5000 senses sulfation is developing, it goes into the “de-sulfation” mode where voltage and current are varied in a way that causes the lead-sulfate crystals to separate from the plates.
+If an AutoMeter BEX-series smart charger senses sulfation is developing, it goes into the “desulfation” mode where voltage and current are varied in a way that causes the lead-sulfate crystals to separate from the plates.

-Another improvement of the new Battery Extender design is that the unit’s housing is made of a lightweight plastic and is sealed making the device water-resistant to the IP65 standard which means that, not only can it stay dry during a three-minute spray with a water jet but it’s also is completely impervious to dust.
-In our testing we found the new, sealed housing not as valuable as an anti-moisture-and-moisture measure as it is an “anti-critter” measure.
-We have several of the old Battery Extenders in service and one of them is used outdoors.
-We’ve found that insects, especially little spiders, like the interior of the first design Battery Extenders–so much so that two or three times a year, we have to unplug it, then use shop air to blow though the housing’s exterior vents to get rid of dead insects and spiders (live or dead).
+Another improvement of the new Battery Extender design is that the unit’s housing is made of a lightweight plastic and is sealed making the device water-resistant to the IP65 standard which means that, not only can it stay dry during a three-minute spray with a water jet, but it’s, also, completely impervious to dust.
+In our testing, we found the new, sealed housing not as valuable as an anti-moisture-and-moisture measure as it is an “anti-critter” measure.
+We have several of the old Battery Extenders in service and one of them is used outdoors under a carport.
+We’ve found that insects, especially little spiders, like the interior of the first design Battery Extenders so much so that two or three times a year, we have to unplug it, then use shop air to blow though the housing’s exterior vents to get rid of partially eaten insects, spider poop and spiders (dead or alive).
 In short, we definitely like the hard plastic housing used by AutoMeter in the new Battery Extender design.

-Three features we like in the BEX-5000 are it’s automatic overcharge protection, reverse polarity protection and spark-free connection.
-With the first two systems, there’s very little chance of screwing up a battery by not paying attention to how long it’s connected nor connecting red to black and black to red.
-With the third, you don’t have to worry about a little spark when you connect the second cable and we’ll remind you now to always connect the positive cable (red) first and the negative cable (black) last.
+Three other features of the BEX-series chargers are: automatic overcharge protection, reverse polarity protection and spark-free connection.
+With the first two systems, there’s very little chance of screwing-up a battery by not paying attention to how long it’s connected nor connecting red to black and black to red.
+With the third, you don’t have to worry about a little spark when you connect the second cable and we’ll remind you, now, to always connect the positive cable (red) first and the negative cable (black) last.

-The final advantage–and it’s a big one–of the new BEX line is that they are priced lower and. in the cases of the BEX-1500 and BEX-3000. a lot lower than the original products were priced.
+The final advantage of the new BEX line is that they are priced lower and, in the cases of the BEX-1500 and BEX-3000, a lot lower than the first generation products were priced.
 We can thank a modern circuit design, lower component costs and lower-cost manufacturing for that.